goblimey/rplidar_sdk_go/README.md

     // StartScanNormal starts a scan running in normal mode.
     // A background thread in the C++ layer will be created by the RPLIDAR driver to fetch the scan data continuously.
-    // User Application can use the grabScanData() interface to retrieved the scan data cached previous by this background
+    // User Application can use the grabScanData() interface to retrieved the scan data cached previous by this backgrou nd
     // thread.
     // The operation timeout for the serial port communication is in milliseconds.
 If the timeout is zero, the
     // default of 2000 milliseconds is used.